Family Attorney in Garden City NY

 marital property will necessarily be split 50/50 but that it will be divided

 as fairly as possible per the estimates of the court.
-The laws surrounding

-your assets is vital.
+fighting to protect your assets is vital.

 LGBT - Sensitive Issues in Family Law